MicrosoftDocs/visualstudio-docs/docs/debugger/remote-debugging-dotnet-core-linux-with-ssh.md

 1. Find the process that you would like to debug.

-   By default, your code runs in a process named dotnet.
+   Your code runs either in a unique process name or a process named dotnet.
 To find the process that you're interested in, check the **Title** column, which shows the command line arguments for the process.

    In the following example, you see a list of processes from a remote Linux machine over an SSH transport displayed in the **Attach to Process** dialog box.